skip to content

 Here's an overview of the filing deadlines for common tax slips:

-• Reporting entities must send T4 employment income slips, T4A pension income slips, and T5 slips for investment income by Feb.
-28, 2025.
+• Reporting entities must send T4 employment income slips, T4A pension and other income slips, and T5 investment income slips by March 2.
+These normally need to be sent by Feb.
+28, but it falls on a Saturday this year.

 • Partnerships must generally report partnership income to their partners on T5013 slips by March 31.